From A Wiki of Ice and Fire

 Marriage To Her Brother

-At the command of her father, King Jaehaerys II, Rhaella married her brother Aerys at some time before 259AL.
+At the command of her father, King Jaehaerys II, Rhaella married her brother Aerys at some time before 259AC.
 Jaehaerys was influenced by a woods witch brought to court by Jenny of Oldstones, who prophesied that the prince that was promised would be born from their line.
 According to Barristan, there was no fondness between Aerys and Rhaella on the day of their wedding.

 In later years, as Aerys's insanity began to set in, he grew sexually abusive toward Rhaella.
 He developed a sexual fetish for fire and death, only sleeping with Rhaella after he had executed someone by burning.
-The final time, just before the queen was sent to Dragonstone to escape the coming siege of King's Landing by rebels during the War of the Usurper, Ser Jaime Lannister of the Kingsguard recalls listening to Rhaella cry as the king raped her; when Jaime protested that the Kingsguard were sworn to defend the queen as well, Ser Jon Darry replied, "We are, but not from him".
+The final time, just before the queen was sent to Dragonstone to escape the coming siege of King's Landing by rebels during the Robert's Rebellion, Ser Jaime Lannister of the Kingsguard recalls listening to Rhaella cry as the king raped her; when Jaime protested that the Kingsguard were sworn to defend the queen as well, Ser Jon Darry replied, "We are, but not from him".
 In the morning, the queen's maids reported seeing scratches, bruises and bite marks all over her body.

 According to Ser Barristan Selmy, Rhaella did her best to protect her younger son, Viserys, from the worst of Aerys's excesses, keeping her child oblivious to the fact his father was sliding deeper into madness.
 In Harrenhal Jaime tells Brienne that by the time King Aerys was ordering that catches of wildfire be placed all over King's Landing Rhaella's eyes had been closed for years.